 You must submit these forms and receive approval for them both before departure.

-The limit for gatherings has gone up to 50 people.
+The limit for gatherings has been amended to 20 people.

 2 meter distance between participants is a must and the gathering must take place outdoors.
 Masks must be worn by all participants.

 On May 5th the Government has cancelled the distance limit from ones home.

 All Visas of the following categories, that expired as of March 12th, 2020 have been automatically extended until Jun 30th, 2020.

 - B1 general (work visa and general) (Nursing care, agriculture, chefs and experts)

 - A2 (students / students) and yeshiva students